padloc/padloc/README.md

 ## Building for Mobile

 Apache Cordova is used to distribute Padlock on iOS and Android.
-The `cordova` subdirector contains a Cordova project with all appropriate configuration files and resources.
+The `cordova` subdirectory contains a Cordova project with all appropriate configuration files and resources.
 The Cordova cli can be used to build and run the app on iOS and Android devices or emulators.
 All Cordova commands need to be run from the `cordova` subdirectory.
 E.g.: